jrmykolyn/humber/courses/tools-and-workflow-for-the-web/fall-2020/classes/class-3-2020-09-28/questions.md

 2. Write the command (or commands) that will create a file named 'hello-world.txt'.
 <your-answer-here>

-3. Write the command (or commands) that will create a folder named 'my-new-folder' in current directly.
+3. Write the command (or commands) that will create a folder named 'my-new-folder' in current directory.
 <your-answer-here>

 4. Write the command (or commands) that will attempt to delete a folder named 'my-nonexistent-folder' and display the following message when the commands fails: 'Whoops, cannot delete a folder that does not exist'.